 Youngstown, OH 44502-1215

-There are four parking lots located near the residence halls: R3, R4, R92 are residence only lots, M2 and M90 are multi-use lots..
-The M90 lot is located on Elm Street directly across the street from Cafaro House.
-The R92 lot is located on Madison Avenue adjacent to Lyden House.
-The R3 lot is located near Kilcawley House off of Bryson Street, next to Buechner Hall behind the Central Utility Building.
-The R4 lot is located near Kilcawley House off of University Plaza by the F1 and Visitors parking lots.
-Residents of University Housing will be issued a special parking pass that will allow them access to residence hall only lots, in addition to the other parking lots/decks on campus.
-Guest parking is available in the M90 lot.
+There are four parking lots located near the residence halls: The R92 lot is located on Madison Avenue adjacent to Lyden House.
+The R3 & R4 lots are located near Kilcawley House.
+The M2 lot is located by Wick and Weller.
+Residents of University Housing are allowed to purchase a parking pass that will allow them access to residence hall only lots, in addition to other parking lots/decks on campus.

 When you move into your residence hall room, you will be asked to review an online Room Condition Report for your room.
 It is very important that you review this very carefully to make sure it accurately reflects the condition of your room.
 When you move out of your room, the condition of the room will be compared to what is recorded on the Room Condition Report.
 You will be billed for damages to the room that are not noted on the RCR and that exceed normal wear and tear.
 You may also be billed for suite (Cafaro House only), apartment (Weller House only), and floor damages when appropriate.

 If you are billed for damages that you are not responsible for, you may appeal the charges.
-You must submit an appeal in writing to your Housing Coordinator explaining why you are not responsible for the damages.
-The Housing Coordinator in common with an Associate Director will either grant or deny the appeal.
+You must submit an appeal in writing to the Housing Office explaining why you are not responsible for the damages.
+An Associate Director will either grant or deny the appeal.
 Appeal decisions made by the Associate Director are final.

 If you feel you need a room change, contact your Housing Coordinator.
 If you are having a problem co-existing with your roommate, see your RA immediately to discuss the problem.